lstratta/crosstech-submission/README.md

 On the validation side, I ran out of time here.
 Apart from a couple of `BadRequest` status codes, there is no input validation on the code.
 It is something I would take time to implement.

+Another thing I ran out of time on was deploying it to GCP.
+I have a Dockerfile which is fully functioning and the whole application can be run as containers locally.

 #### Improvements I would like to make

 As noted above, I would like to move to a unique primary key system throughout the application, to guarantee data uniqueness.
 This may have led to duplicate data, but if I had more time, I would also implement data normalisatioin to see if any data could be combined into one object.